 About Sue Such

-Sue recently stood as an Independent Candidate in the 2011 elections, and ran a successful campaign despite the funding limitations faced by Independents.
+Sue has stood as an Independent Candidate in local elections, and ran a successful campaign despite the funding limitations faced by Independents.
 She was effective in shining a light on such local concerns as traffic congestion, public-transport accessibility for the disabled, and the effects of selling off council housing stock.
 With her eye also on the wider issues, her election campaign raised questions about public service cuts and the erosion of the democratic process.
 Her campaigning won glowing tributes from the nominated main stream candidates, and drew support from across the community she strives to serve.

 Sue Such has a pleasing, unselfish character and for as long as I am aware has always placed those she has represented as priority despite the constraints of her own disabilities.
 My dedication and respect for Sue Such is an ongoing admiration for her personal legal and representative skills reflected I am sure by a large section of the community.